paulohenriquevn/aws-solutions-architect/README.md

   - **D:** Configurar replicação do S3 e EventBridge adiciona redundância desnecessária e aumenta a complexidade sem benefícios claros.

 ### Questão 140

-**Texto original:**
-A solutions architect needs to help a company optimize the cost of running an application on AWS.
-The application will use Amazon EC2 instances, AWS Fargate, and AWS Lambda for compute within the architecture.
-The EC2 instances will run the data ingestion layer of the application.
-EC2 usage will be sporadic and unpredictable.
-Workloads that run on EC2 instances can be interrupted at any time.
-The application front end will run on Fargate, and Lambda will serve the API layer.
-The front-end utilization and API layer utilization will be predictable over the course of the next year.
-Which combination of purchasing options will provide the MOST cost-effective solution for hosting this application?
-(Choose two.)

-**Tradução:**
 Um arquiteto de soluções precisa ajudar uma empresa a otimizar o custo de execução de uma aplicação na AWS.
 A aplicação usará instâncias Amazon EC2, AWS Fargate e AWS Lambda para computação na arquitetura.
 As instâncias EC2 executarão a camada de ingestão de dados da aplicação.
 O uso do EC2 será esporádico e imprevisível.
 As cargas de trabalho que rodam nas instâncias EC2 podem ser interrompidas a qualquer momento.
 A interface da aplicação será executada no Fargate, e o Lambda servirá como camada de API.
 O uso da interface e da camada de API será previsível ao longo do próximo ano.
 Quais combinações de opções de compra fornecerão a solução MAIS econômica para hospedar essa aplicação?
 (Escolha duas.)